 The Librarian Utility is a library maintenance program that provides a means for creating, modifying, updating, listing, extracting, and maintaining library files.
-LBR can process both Macro and object module libraries.
+LBR can process Macro, object module, and universal libraries.

 • Object Module Patch Utility Program (PAT)

 With PAT you can modify code in a relocatable binary object (.OBJ) Module.